leeyy11/LSTM-prediction-model-821final-project/README.md

     ]
     ```

-- `DataProcessor`: reduces the dimensionality of the sparse matrix to extract useful information.
+- `DataProcessor`: classifies ICD-10 codes based on existing categories and reduces the dimensionality of the sparse matrix to extract useful information.
-- `DiseasePred`: classifies ICD-10 codes based on existing categories and converts them into a binary vector and by inputing data to train the MLP model and learn the optimized parameters, it also shows the performance of the model using AUC and AP graphs.
+- `DiseasePred`:  Converts processed data into a binary vector and by inputing data to train the MLP model and learn the optimized parameters, it also shows the performance of the model using AUC and AP graphs.

 ## Dependencies